rogerhu/compsci_guides/Backtracking-UMPIRE-Cheat-Sheet.md

 Tips:

-Try to avoid nested loops
+Try to avoid nested loop: This is usually a brute force solution and is O(n²) time complexity.
-This is usually a brute force solution and is O(n²) time complexity The backtracking algorithm is applied to some specific types of problems.
+The backtracking algorithm is applied to some specific types of problems.
 For instance, we can use it to find a feasible solution to a decision problem.
 It was also found to be very effective for optimization problems.

 ### E-valuate